r-link/Julius_von_Stats/README.md

 We will provide cookies, sweets and other fancy stuff, so rest assured it will be a fun evening\!

-The course materials for the `ggplot` input session are [here](https://github.com/r-link/Julius_von_Stats/tree/master/materials/2019-12-18%20R%20ggplot2%20intro).
+The course materials for the `ggplot2` input session are [here](https://github.com/r-link/Julius_von_Stats/tree/master/materials/2019-12-18%20R%20ggplot2%20intro).

 ### Nov.
 27, 2019 - Linear model basics